The Governors’ duty is to ensure that the school runs successfully, safely and smoothly. They are the custodians of the school.

 David was elected President of Scottish Building Federation, Edinburgh Association in 2008-2009 and has served as a Trustee of SBF Charitable Trust since 2008.

 David’s interests include playing drums in a rock and blues band, motorcycling and cycling.
-He is married to Kerry and has a son in the senior school at Clifton Hall.
+He is married to Kerry and his son is a former pupil at Clifton Hall School.